LEAGUE7QC/LEAGUE7QC.github.io/docs/tryout-season.md

 ### 4.1 Mutual Observation
 - All players participating in the Tryout Season will serve as both players and observers within their chosen role.
 - Each week, players will be **randomly** paired with another participant who plays the same role (e.g., Seekers with Seekers, Chasers with Chasers, etc.).
+- Players from EU and NA regions will be paired within their respective regions to ensure compatible time zones and reduce latency issues.
 - In each pair, both individuals will play their own matches and observe their partner's matches (see Section 5).
 - When observing, players are responsible for watching their partner's matches in their shared role and verifying the results.
 - Players are expected to uphold the integrity of the competition both when playing and when observing their role counterparts.